 Forcing them to grow by feeding them during resting season will result in spindly stems and pale-colored leaves.

-Move house plants into the light in winter
+3. Move houseplants into the light in winter

-If your plants were already in a light position, it is still worth noticing how the light changes with the seasons and considering whether the plant would benefit from being repositioned, as Lindsay Pangborn of Bloomscape explains.
+If your plants were already in a light position, it is still worth noticing how the light changes with the seasons and considering whether the plant would benefit from being repositioned, says Lindsay Pangborn.

 ‘The light coming into your home will change as the season changes.
 If your plant was near a window shaded by a tree, the sun's rays may be more intense once the leaves fall off the tree.
 You may have to move your plant back a bit so the rays do not burn the foliage.